 Steps of a Sump Pump Inspection & Repair

-The pit is where a sump pump will sit in.
+The pit is where a sump pump will sit.
 This pit collects water until the pump removes it.
 During each inspection or repair, a professional should make certain that the sump pit is the appropriate size.
-A sump pump pit should be at the least 24 inches deep and 18 inches wide.
+A sump pump pit should be at least 24 inches deep and 18 inches wide.

 During each inspection, a sump pump professional should determine if the sump pump’s discharge location is correct.
 The discharge location of your sump pump system should be approximately 20 feet away from the home.
 This is to prevent water from draining back into the house.
 It also ensures that water does not drain on your neighbors’ property, into the residential septic system, or public sewer system.